-Forget about forcing a 5 a.m. alarm into your life.
+So right now, I want you to eradicate all of the overly-idealized ideas you have about forcing a 5 a.m. alarm into your life.

 I’ve read hundreds of letters from people that have successfully changed their routines.
-But I’ve also read twice as many comments from people that have failed to make their habit changes stick.
+But I also read twice as many comments from people that have failed to make their habit changes stick.